theia-dev/Qiber3D/docs/setup.rst

    $ pip install Qiber3D

-If the stable version of Qiber3D on PyPI is missing a particular function, you can install the latest development version directly from the GitHub repository.
+If the stable version of Qiber3D on PyPI is missing a particular function, you can install the latest version directly from the GitHub repository.

 .. code-block:: shell-session